RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 If you want to also allow a specific IP address, i.e. **[1].[2].[3].[4]**, format it like **[1]\\.[2]\\.[3]\\.[4]** and add it to the allow statement with an "or" operator (`|`).

+{: .box-success}
+✅ **Verification**: Browse to `/manager/html` on your site and verify that you get a 403 Access Denied error page if you are not on the whitelist.

 </details>

 </details>